1. Focus on the user and everything else will follow.

 9. You can be serious without a suit.

 Google’s founders have often stated that the company is not serious about anything but search, and for any business that is not serious about anything but its product, Google is an important resource to take advantage of.
-With the right information from search marketing groups, a firm can improve its search rank and credibility without the cost of pay per click advertising.
+With the right information from digital marketing and SEO agencies, a firm can improve its search rank and credibility without the cost of pay per click advertising.
 Google puts users first when it comes to their online service, and aims to provide the user access to genuine and reputable websites.

 10. Great just isn’t good enough.

 Always deliver more than expected.
 Google does not accept being the best as an endpoint, but a starting point.
 Through innovation and iteration, Google takes something that works well and improves upon it in unexpected ways.
-Similarly, the industry of search marketing aims to find new ways for businesses to improve their websites, and strives for SEO when working with Google and other search engines.
+Similarly, the SEO industry aims to find new ways for businesses to improve their websites, and strives for SEO when working with Google and other search engines.